nickjj/dotfiles/README.md

 Since we're using git here, we have a few reasonable options.

-For example, from within this dotfiles git repo you can run `git checkout -b personalized` and now you are free to make whatever changes that you want.
+For example, from within this dotfiles git repo you can run `git checkout -b personalized` and now you are free to make whatever changes that you want on your custom branch.
 When it comes time to pull down future updates you can run a `git pull origin master` and then `git rebase master` to integrate any updates into your branch.

 Another option is to fork this repo and use that, then periodically pull and merge updates.
 It's really up to you.